Saunak-Bhattacharjee/OneHop-Away-The-Collapse-of-Spatial-Encoding-in-Multi-Hop-Reasoning-/README.md

 ## Abstract

 We investigate how spatial directional relations are encoded in the internal representations of a large language model (Pythia-2.8B) across all 32 transformer layers.
 Using linear probing classifiers trained on entity-targeted hidden state extractions, we show that direct (single-hop) spatial relations are encoded with high linear separability in the earliest layers (Layer 1 accuracy: 0.715, chance: 0.250), and that this signal degrades monotonically through the network.
-More strikingly, adding a single intermediate reasoning hop causes probe accuracy to collapse from 0.715 to 0.344 at Layer 1 — a drop of 0.371 — and all multi-hop conditions (k ≥ 2) remain near chance across all layers.
-We further show that extraction strategy matters more than dataset choice: mean-pooling over the full sequence yields flat, near-chance curves regardless of layer, while entity-targeted extraction (concatenating hidden states at the subject and object entity positions) recovers strong spatial signal for k=1.
+More strikingly, adding a single intermediate reasoning hop causes probe accuracy to collapse from 0.715 to 0.344 at Layer 1 (a drop of 0.371), and all multi-hop conditions (k ≥ 2) remain near chance across all layers.
+We further show that the extraction strategy matters more than dataset choice: mean-pooling over the full sequence yields flat, near-chance curves regardless of layer, while entity-targeted extraction (concatenating hidden states at the subject and object entity positions) recovers a strong spatial signal for k=1.
 These findings suggest that Pythia encodes direct spatial relations linearly and early, but compositional spatial reasoning does not produce linearly-readable traces in individual entity representations at any network depth.

  ## 1. Introduction